NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-3-18-Metasploit-Beginners-Guide.md

 #### Search Example (Hard Way)

 Let's use the Metasploitable2 VM as an example case.
 In this example, MS2 is running on 192.168.86.244 on my network.
-Once it's up and running, I'm going to scan it with nmap using some of the options from [DNO Collab's Kali Tools - Nmap page](https://collab.definitelynotosi.com/kalitools-nmap?view).
+Once it's up and running, I'm going to scan it with nmap using some of the options from [my Beginner's Guide to Nmap](/Nmap-Beginners-Guide).

 ```
 msf5 > nmap -F -A -T5 -vv 192.168.86.244 -oN nmap_example.txt